MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-mpio.md

 1. Open registry location **HKLM\Software\Microsoft\Microsoft System Center Virtual Machine Manager Server\Settings**
 2. In this location, create a registry key **RemoveMPIOHardwareIds** with type multi-string.
 3. Add the device IDs from the default list.
-Make sure you use the same spacing.
+Ensure that you use the same spacing.
 4. Restart the VMM service.
 5. Add the Hyper-V host in the VMM.